-We recommend visiting the Royal Alcazar in the morning, maybe select a relaxed entry time of 10.00 and then have some tapas lunch.
+We recommend visiting the Royal Alcazar in the morning and then have some tapas lunch.

 We will send you simple instructions so you can pre-book your entrances to the Cathedral and the Real Alcazar online, before you arrive for the tour.